Undo1/openmrs-contrib-ios-client/README.md

 More Information
 ----------------

-More information about this app can be found on its [OpenMRS Wiki page](https://wiki.openmrs.org/display/docs/OpenMRS+iOS+Client), the [OpenMRS-iOS User Guide](https://wiki.openmrs.org/display/docs/OpenMRS-iOS+User+Guide), and the [OpenMRS-iOS Development Guide](https://wiki.openmrs.org/display/docs/OpenMRS-iOS+Development+Guide).
+More information about this app can be found on the [OpenMRS-iOS Wiki page](https://wiki.openmrs.org/display/docs/OpenMRS+iOS+Client).